What is lead?

 The Consumer Product Safety Commission (CPSC) enforces limits on the amount of lead allowed in consumer products such as paints and children's toys.
 For more information on these limits, contact the CPSC at 1-800-638-2772.

 The Occupational Safety & Health Administration (OSHA) is responsible for regulating exposure to potential hazards such as lead in most workplaces.
-OSHA allows a maximum level of 50 micrograms of lead per cubic millimeter of air (mcg/m3), averaged over an 8-hour period.
+OSHA allows a maximum level of 50 micrograms of lead per cubic meter of air (mcg/m3), averaged over an 8-hour period.
 The employer must provide protective equipment such as respirators if air levels are higher than this.
+OSHA also requires that employers provide medical monitoring of employees exposed to levels of 30 mcg/m3 or higher.
 For more information on the OSHA standards for lead, call 1-800-321-OSHA (1-800-321-6742).

 In addition to the federal limits above, some states may have stricter limits.